senapatirupen/finance/src/assets/md/SEBI.md

 </p><p>
 The primary objectives of SEBI are:
 </p><p>
-1. Investor Protection: SEBI aims to safeguard the interests of investors in securities and promote a fair and transparent market environment.
+1. <em class="red">Investor Protection:</em> SEBI aims to safeguard the interests of investors in securities and promote a fair and transparent market environment.
 It formulates regulations to prevent fraudulent and unfair trade practices, ensuring that investors are well-informed and protected.
 </p><p>
-2. Regulation and Oversight: SEBI regulates various entities in the securities market, including stock exchanges, brokers, depositories, mutual funds, and credit rating agencies.
+2. <em class="red">Regulation and Oversight:</em> SEBI regulates various entities in the securities market, including stock exchanges, brokers, depositories, mutual funds, and credit rating agencies.
 It sets guidelines and rules for their functioning, monitors compliance, and takes enforcement actions against violations.
 </p><p>
-3. Development of the Securities Market: SEBI plays a crucial role in developing and promoting the securities market in India.
+3. <em class="red">Development of the Securities Market:</em> SEBI plays a crucial role in developing and promoting the securities market in India.
 It introduces reforms and measures to enhance market efficiency, liquidity, and depth.
 SEBI also encourages innovation and the introduction of new financial products and trading platforms.
 </p><p>
-4. Investor Education and Awareness: SEBI undertakes initiatives to educate and create awareness among investors about various investment opportunities, risks, and market practices.
+4. <em class="red">Investor Education and Awareness:</em> SEBI undertakes initiatives to educate and create awareness among investors about various investment opportunities, risks, and market practices.
 It aims to empower investors to make informed decisions and protect themselves from fraudulent activities.
 </p><p>
 SEBI has the authority to regulate and enforce compliance through its legal powers, including inspections, investigations, and imposing penalties.
 Its role is crucial in maintaining the integrity and stability of the Indian securities market and ensuring investor confidence.
 </p>